A-Series-of-Dice-Based-Events/ShatteredStar/Chapter5/README.md

 * **D9.
 The Deep Hunt (Moderate 17)**
     * [Xaivanshee](https://monster.pf2.tools/v/ooS6qZWq)
     * Hunt Mistress (2)
     * *Note: Xaivanshee is set to level 17 to be equivalent to the players if they ally with her.
-If the party decides to fight her here give her the elite adjustment*
+If the party decides to fight her here give her the elite adjustment.*
     * **Treasure:** +2 Greater Striking [Keen](https://2e.aonprd.com/Equipment.aspx?ID=300) Standard-grade [Mithril](https://2e.aonprd.com/Equipment.aspx?ID=377) Rapier, +2 Greater Striking [Speed](https://2e.aonprd.com/Equipment.aspx?ID=304) [Orichalcum](https://2e.aonprd.com/Equipment.aspx?ID=378) Rapier, (+2 striking raper, +2 striking repeating hand crossbow, shootist bandolier) * 1/Hunt Mistress
     * For 5 players add 2 more Hunt Mistresses

 #### Embassy of Leng

 Each hour spent in the embassy each creature must make a DC36 will save:

 * **Critical Success** Immune to the effect for the day
 * **Success** No effect this hour
 * **Failure** Frightened 1 until the next check